bluzelle/curium/setup/deploy.md

 transactions to the node.
 ```

-9. Add the first account to the blockchain using the vuser key as the account identifier
+9. Add the first account to the blockchain.
+In this example, we call that first account "vuser".

    ```text
    blzd add-genesis-account $(blzcli keys show vuser -a) 500000000000000ubnt
    ```

-   this command is an alias for “tx staking create-validator”.
-The amount given for the ubnt tokens here will be the total amount of tokens available to the zone.
+   This creates an initial account called "vuser" that will have the entire supply of tokens for the new chain.

 10. As this is the first node in the zone, it needs an initial transaction for the blockchain.

    ```text